 (5) Article 1(7) of Directive 2014/65/EU of the European Parliament and of the Council requires operators of systems in which multiple third-party buying and selling trading interests in financial instruments are able to interact (‘multilateral systems’) to operate in accordance with the requirements concerning regulated markets (‘RMs’), multilateral trading facilities (‘MTFs’), or organised trading facilities (‘OTFs’).
 The placement of that requirement in Directive 2014/65/EU has left room for varying interpretations of that requirement, which has led to an uneven playing field between multilateral systems that are licensed as an RM, MTF or OTF, and multilateral systems that are not licensed as such.
 In order to ensure a uniform application of that requirement, it should be introduced in Regulation (EU) No 600/2014.

 (6) Article 4 of Regulation (EU) No 600/2014 allows competent authorities to waive the pre-trade transparency requirements for market operators and investment firms operating a trading venue who determine their prices by reference to the midpoint price of the primary market or the most relevant market in terms of liquidity.
 As there is no justification for excluding the smallest orders from a transparent order book and in.
-In order to increase pre-trade transparency and thereby reinforce the price formation process, that waiver should only be applicable to orders with a size greater than or equal to a size to be determined by ESMA, twice the standard market size.
+In order to increase pre-trade transparency and thereby reinforce the price formation process, that waiver should only be applicable to orders with a size greater than or equal to a size to be determined by ESMA twice the standard market size.
 When defining the possible threshold, ESMA should take into account the impact of that measure on i) market quality, ii)overall liquidity on Union trading venues, iii) end investors’ outcomes and iv) the domestic and international attractiveness and competitiveness of Union capital markets and firms.
 Where the consolidated tape for shares and exchange-traded funds (ETFs) will provide bid and offer prices from which a midpoint can be derived, the reference price waiver should also be available for systems deriving the midpoint price from the consolidated tape.